dmbarbour/Sirea/README.md

 Signal Values
 -------------

 **Note:** RDP developers do not use first-class signals.
 RDP developers do not use second-class signals.
 RDP developers do not directly use signals.
 However, an understanding of signals is essential for understanding RDP.
-Concrete knowledge of signals is also necessary to use `unsafeLinkB` and adapt Sirea to more external resources resources.
+Concrete knowledge of signals is also necessary to adapt Sirea to more external resources.

 A **Signal** is a value.
 A signal describes another value as it changes over time.
 Often, the the time-varying value will represent state of an external resource.
 For example, if I were to continuously observe the state of the "w" key on my keyboard, it would be in an up state most of the time, and in a down state for the brief times I press the button, as when writing "down", "when", or "writing".
 I could represent this in a signal by mapping the position of the "w" key on a precise timeline.